-Author has written 13 stories for Total Drama series, Kingdom Hearts, 1984, Gurren Lagann, Code Geass, Toradora!, Kimi ni Todoke/君に届け, and Touhou Project.
+Author has written 15 stories for Total Drama series, Kingdom Hearts, 1984, Gurren Lagann, Code Geass, Toradora!, Touhou Project, Kimi ni Todoke/君に届け, and Final Fantasy XIII.

 Pictured: My reaction when I'm doing anything.

 My pen name is RandomNumbers523156, because I never understood the logic of putting random numbers in the end of the nickname.
 And I cleaned up my profile.

 In a nutshell: male, Brazilian, O, Baptist Christian, but likes to take a pluralistic approach to economics and politics, Black Magic-cough, I mean, Economics grad student.
 I also write stories, but I'm more of a guy who likes to play he's writing stories.
 Actually I'm too old to be here, I should have gotten a job, but whatever, I have my reasons.
 Nah, I love to be here!
 And I actually have a job.